OXID-eSales/testing_library/README.md

 1. Running only a single file tests - `./runtests path/to/test/fileTest.php`
 1. Running only specific pattern matching tests from specified file - `./runtests --filter match_pattern path/to/test/fileTest.php`

 One thing to note when adding parameters to these tools - always provide file/folder at the end as it will no longer be picked automatically.
 Use AllTestsUnit or AllTestsSelenium respectively to run all tests.

-### Test running tips
-Some changes to configuration can change which tests are executed.
-Some possible usages:

-1. Running only shop tests - <b>`modules_path`</b> should be set to null.
-1. Running only module tests - <b>`shop_tests_path`</b> should be set to null.

 ## Configuration

-Configuration file is named `test_config.yml` and is placed in the root directory of this library.
+Configuration file is named `test_config.yml` and is placed in the root directory of this library or shop (when installing with shop composer.json).
 During setup you will be asked several questions regarding testing library and shop/module installation.
-After setup `test_config.yml` will be created, and later can be edited when some configuration value needs to be changed.
+After setup `test_config.yml` will be created, and later can be edited if some configuration values needs to be changed.

 ### Configuration parameters:
 #### Mandatory parameters: